Sensing atomic superfluid rotation beyond the standard quantum limit: Introduction

-\com{For the condensate in a ring trap, the BAE measurement approach is based on driving the cavity with two off-resonant optical fields~\cite{Woolley2013}.
+For the condensate in a ring trap, the BAE measurement approach is based on driving the cavity with two off-resonant optical fields~\cite{Woolley2013}.
 The key idea here is for the cavity mode to couple dynamically to only one pair of the collective quadratures of the two condensate modes, which are then measured.
 However, the measurement backaction only drives the conjugate set of quadratures, which do not affect the dynamics.
 Going beyond the conventional analysis~\cite{Woolley2013}, we adopt a Floquet theory based approach to obtain the steady states of an optomechanical system using a bichromatic drive.
 However, unlike the previous studies~\com{\cite{Malz2016a,Malz2016b,Brunelli2019}}, we consider a hybrid system consisting of two sidemodes of the condensate and the optical cavity, and extend the formalism to work in the bad cavity regime.
-The time-dependent equations of motion are solved beyond the rotating wave approximation (RWA), where counter-rotating terms are present.} \com{Using such a BAE method, we find that nondemolition measurements of the scattered modes can be performed with the noise spectrum going below the SQL.
-Importantly, we show that by {combining} the BAE scheme with phase-squeezed input light~\cite{Ghosh2022} in the cavity, the angular momentum of the condensate can be measured with high sensitivity and noise below the SQL even at higher input powers.}
+The time-dependent equations of motion are solved beyond the rotating wave approximation (RWA), where counter-rotating terms are present.
+Using such a BAE method, we find that nondemolition measurements of the scattered modes can be performed with the noise spectrum going below the SQL.
+Importantly, we show that by {combining} the BAE scheme with phase-squeezed input light~\cite{Ghosh2022} in the cavity, the angular momentum of the condensate can be measured with high sensitivity and noise below the SQL even at higher input powers.

 The paper is arranged as follows.
 In Sec.~\ref{sec:model}, the physical setup of a BEC confined in a toroidal trap, placed inside a cavity is presented.
 This is followed by Sec.~\ref{sec:squeezed}, where the theoretical framework for rotational sensing using squeezed OAM-carrying modes is presented.
 In Sec.~\ref{sec:bae}, the backaction evasion method using a bichromatic driving field is introduced in the context of rotational sensing, with derivation of the equations of motion beyond the rotating wave approximation.
-Finally, the conclusions are presented in Sec.~\ref{sec:conc}.
+A summary and conclusions are presented in Sec.~\ref{sec:conc}.